-The Academy is a national organization dedicated to promoting excellence in estate planning by providing its exclusive Membership of attorneys with up-to-date research on estate and tax planning, educational materials, and other important resources to empower them to provide superior estate planning services.

-The Academy expects Members to have at least 36 hours of legal education each year specifically in estate, tax, probate and/or elder law subjects.
-To ensure this goal is met, the Academy provides over 40 hours of continuing legal education each year.
-The Academy has also been recognized as a consumer legal source by Money Magazine, Consumer Reports Money Adviser and Suze Orman in her book, 9 Steps to Financial Freedom.
+The Academy is a national organization dedicated to promoting excellence in estate planning by providing its exclusive membership of attorneys with up-to-date research on estate and tax planning, educational materials, and other important resources to empower them to provide superior estate planning services.
+The Academy expects members to have at least 36 hours of legal education each year specifically in estate, tax, probate and/or elder law subjects..
+The Academy has also been recognized as a consumer legal source by Money Magazine and Consumer Reports Money Adviser, and its Education Department has been quoted by other consumer press.